StructifyAI/structify/docs/source/python_client/datasets.rst

 - **source_limit:** A set amount of sources that the scraper will check.
 This parameter is designed to limit your request to save credits, if needed.

 .. tip::
-    Check ``client.account.credits_remaining()`` periodically to see how many credits you have left.
+    Check ``Structify.account.credits_remaining()`` periodically to see how many credits you have left.

 .. _Refreshing-Dataset:

 Refreshing Your Dataset
 -----------------------
 Of course, the data in your dataset will become outdated over time.
-You can use the `client.dataset.refresh` API call to update the data in your dataset.
+You can use the ``Structify.dataset.refresh`` API call to update the data in your dataset.

-You can set the dataset to refresh one-time, on a recurring schedule, or refresh continuously.
+You can set the dataset to refresh on a recurring schedule or refresh continuously.
+For one-time refreshes, we recommend just running ``Structify.it()`` again to update the dataset.

 .. code-block:: python

     # First, you need to determine the id of the agents created for the dataset
-    agents = client.dataset.agents.list("employees")
+    agents = Structify.agents.list("employees")
     agent_ids = [agent['id'] for agent in agents]

     # Then, you can refresh the dataset.
 Note, you could set the type to "recurring" or "continuous" if you want to refresh the dataset on a schedule or continuously.
-    client.dataset.refresh(name = "employees", id = agent_ids, type = "one-time")
+    Structify.dataset.refresh(name = "employees", id = agent_ids, type = "continuous")

 .. note::
     If you want to refresh the dataset on a schedule, you have to pass an additional time and frequency parameter to the API call.
 The time parameter is a string in the format "YYYY-MM-DD HH:MM:SS", where the date determine the start date and the time represents the time the refresh will run.
 The frequency parameter is a string that can be "daily", "weekly", "biweekly," "monthly", or "yearly".

 Bonus: Sharing Datasets
 -----------------------
 Oftentimes, you will want to share your dataset with others.
-You can use the ``client.dataset.share`` API call to share your dataset with others.
+You can use the ``Structify.dataset.share`` API call to share your dataset with others.
 This API call requires the following:

 * **name:** The name of the dataset you want to share
 * **share_method:** The method of sharing the dataset.
 This can be "public" or "private".